Millardiang/weewx-divumwx/INSTALLATION_GUIDE.md

 # DivumWX Installation Guide

 The installation process has changed greatly since it's original inception for the Weather34 skin.
 With the release of DivumWX we have rewritten almost all of the code and moved most of it into functions.
 We've made it more intuitive so that it can automatically suss out where most things that it needs are located.
-It now gives you information each step of the way and allows to to make changes at critical junctures.
+It now gives you information each step of the way and allows to to make changes at critical junctures, with the major addition of a debugging log

 At this time we ONLY support the following